pjotrp/bioruby-table/README.md

 Features:

-* Support for reading and writing TAB and CSV files
+* Support for reading and writing TAB and CSV files, as well as regex splitters
 * Filter on data
 * Transform table and data by column or row
 * Recalculate data